 Energetic and unapologetic.
 Relatable and obtainable.
 Nuanced and authentic.

 This sums up what is most important to our Gen-Z audience.
 And what should be most important to us when making these films.

-Ultimately, it's about balancing the contrasts you've subtly weaved into this concept.
-As well as elevating them.
-We don't want to take this in a direction that looks too high-fashion, but we also don't want it to feel stilted.
+Ultimately, it's about balancing and elevating the contrasts you've subtly weaved into this concept.
+We don't want to take this in a direction that looks too high-fashion.
+But we also don't want it to feel stilted.
 As if it's been dreamed up by a marketing focus group trying to target Gen Z.

 Instead, we'll treat this film like a music video and let the mood guide us through.
-Allowing our audience to discover the surprises in a film that looks and feels playful, upbeat, funny at times, and emotional at others.
+Allowing our audience to discover the surprises in a film that is playful and funny at times, and more emotional at others.

 But most importantly, unexpected.

 Contrasting an old song with a modern script to give it that retro vibe.
 And set a tone that the rest of the film can follow.